ioannachourdaki/Apache-Spark-x-Ray-comparison/Machine Learning (ML)/README.md

-# How to run the graph operations
+# How to run the Machine Learning operations
 --------------------------------------------------------------

+### Random Forest Classification
+We train a Random Forest model on our Taxi dataset for 1, 2 or 3 years and then evaluate it based on the metric silhouette score.

-### Kmeans
+### K-Means Clustering
 We train a Kmeans model on our Taxi dataset for 1, 2 or 3 years and then evaluate it based on its accuracy.

-### Random Forest
-We train a Random Forest model on our Taxi dataset for 1, 2 or 3 years and then evaluate it based on the metric silhouette score.

 ### Image Classification
 We use a different dataset (CelebA) with ResNet50 model from tensorflow keras that classifies an image based on the items it has on it.